fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/API-access-using-own-credentials-(installed-application-flow).md

     ```

     Navigate to the URL in a private browser session or an incognito window.
 Log
-    in with the same Google account you use to access AdWords or DFP.
+    in with the same Google account you use to access AdWords.
 Click
     **Allow** on the OAuth2 consent screen.

     ![Consent screen allow](https://developers.google.com/ads/images/oauth2-consent-allow.png)